udacity/create-your-own-adventure/english/Enter-a-dim-reality/go-back/Back_Stay/goBackStay.md

 now, you anticipated a meeting with crunching fate much sooner.
 You become comfortable with the sensation of falling, and you begin to maneuver your body so that you can look around.
-You begin to realize that you arent falling, you are in some kind of orbit.
+You begin to realize that you aren't falling, you are in some kind of orbit.
 A faint but perceptible orb of light is in the center, and you are among a river of rock trapped in an enclosing flow.
-You start pushing off the rocks around you and start to gain momentum towards the middle.
+You start pushing off the rocks around you, gaining momentum towards the middle.
 A well timed push off of a car sized rock sends you on a trajectory headed straght for the center.
 As your fingers wrap themselves around the orb of